TravelByRocket/synodic-co/_posts/2022-04-05-geopdf-to-geojson.md

   - GDAL
 ---

 The United States Forest Service (USFS) provides [Motor Vehicle Use Maps](https://www.fs.usda.gov/visit/maps/mvum-faq) (MVUMs) in [GeoPDF](https://www.usgs.gov/faqs/what-geopdfr) ([more](https://en.wikipedia.org/wiki/GeoPDF)) format.
-I would like to put the map rectangles on a `MapKit` map as an overlay but the map extents in the PDF were difficult to get to.
+I would like to put the map rectangles on a `MapKit` map as an overlay, but the map extents in the PDF were difficult to get to.

-I met a helpful resource in the Denver Devs community that pointed me toward the [`GDAL` Python libray](https://pypi.org/project/GDAL/).
-Between this library and the [MyGeoData](https://mygeodata.cloud/converter/geopdf-to-geojson) website I was able to get the coordinates into a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file in two ways.
+I met a helpful resource in the Denver Devs community that pointed me toward the [`GDAL` Python library](https://pypi.org/project/GDAL/).
+Between this library and the [MyGeoData](https://mygeodata.cloud/converter/geopdf-to-geojson) website, I was able to get the coordinates into a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file in two ways.

 ## Manually: Using MyGeoData Website

-This website was great for finding out what I was dealing with but I was limited to one file at a time, all by hand.
-Toget the GeoJSON, just upload the PDF and then select “Dataset Info”.
+This website was great for finding out what I was dealing with, but I was limited to one file at a time, all manually.
+To get the GeoJSON, just upload the PDF and then select “Dataset Info”.
 The map extents were output as a rectangle (well, quadrilateral at least)in the following format.

 ```json
 {